John Donne, the poet, said that no man is an island unto himself.

 Voices and Choices is a national organisation with a local branch based in Chesham that helps people stay in their own homes by advising, supporting and working with partner agencies to provide the practical help.
 They can help as advocates when seeking help from others.
 Their website and newsletter have a lot of useful information.

-There is a branch of the CAB in both Amersham and Chesham but they are accessed through the same local number.
-The local CAB website gives the times at which to call for the initial telephone interview and then how your query will be managed.
+There is a branch of the CAB in Chesham.
+The local Citizens Advice Buckinghamshire website gives details of the various ways to contact them.
 They give wide ranging advice on benefits, housing, healthcare, personal rights and more and if they are not able to they will know someone who can.

 Age UK is a national organisation with a branch in Aylesbury that covers the whole of Buckinghamshire.
 It also provides advice on benefits and where to seek practical help, help to live independently with, for example, exercise classes and, importantly, a befriending service to help combat loneliness.